 - Remain unconditionally supportive and consistently remind your child that you love him or her and that you will be there for him or her regardless of what obstacles may arise.

-Types of bipolar disorder treatment offered at Southwood Psychiatric Hospital in Pittsburgh, PA
+Types of bipolar disorder treatment offered at Southwood Psychiatric Hospital near Pittsburgh, PA

 As a foremost provider of child and adolescent mental healthcare, Southwood Psychiatric Hospital is devoted to providing the most effective mental health treatment, education, and assisted living services to youth who are battling emotional, behavioral, and cognitive concerns, including those associated with the presence of bipolar disorder.
 We believe that it is necessary to address and care for every need for each of our patients so that the most favorable treatment outcomes are the result.
 We believe all people are capable of change and possess the capacity to learn new skills and abilities that can serve them well for a lifetime.
 Based on this belief, we facilitate a therapeutic environment that is conducive to healing and change so that each youth who is entrusted into our care for the treatment of bipolar disorder has the opportunity to gain insight about his or her own life and develop positive skills for healthy functioning.